-- Add the lemon juice and wheat germ oil, which serves to strengthen the aloe’s properties by providing vitamin E and other antioxidants.
+- Add the lemon juice and wheat germ oil, which strengthen the aloe’s properties by providing vitamin E and other antioxidants.

-- Once everything is ready in the bowl, mix at a medium-high rate until it becomes a white, thick cream.
-Do not use egg beaters, but you can use a blender if you like.
+- Once everything is ready in the bowl, mix at a medium-high rate until it turns into a thick, white cream.
+Blenders are fine, but don’t use an egg beater.

-- Lastly, pour the product into a hermetically-sealed glass container and refrigerate for longer keep.
+- Lastly, pour the product into a sealed glass container and refrigerate it so that it will keep longer.

-- It’s always a good idea to repeat the application process three times a week in order to notice results in a short amount of time.
+- It’s always good to repeat the application process three times a week in to get faster results.

-The greatest benefit of this natural product is that it can be used every day for various different reasons, to care for skin.
+The greatest benefit of this natural product is that you can use it every day for all kinds of issues.